Skip advert

 MG4 EV 0-62mph, top speed and acceleration

-MG says Standard and Long Range models will hit 62mph in around eight seconds, while the most expensive Extended Range model will get there in 6.5 seconds – and we have no reason to doubt that.
-Floor it from a standstill and the MG4 doesn’t feel like it’s jumping to lightspeed, but the instant torque does give the impression of much faster acceleration, with power delivery from the electric motor being linear even up past 60mph.
+Officially, MG says both the Standard and Long Range models will hit 60mph in under eight seconds, while the Extended Range model slashed this time down to 6.1 seconds.
+We have no reason to doubt these times, either.
+Floor it from a standstill and the regular MG4s don’t feel like they’re jumping to lightspeed, but the instant torque does give the impression of much faster acceleration, with power delivery from the electric motor being linear even up past 60mph.

 Advertisement - Article continues below